triradial/Freon4dsl/docs/CRC-Plan.md

 - [ ] Rebuild some or all of the studies to test behavior and useability
 - [ ] Make tasks be clickable checkboxes
 - [ ] Setup tests of incomplete studies and add additional validation checks if/as needed so reliably get charts, etc.
-- [ ] Determine whether optional from Freon is needed and where
 - [ ] Remove choice of the visit you are on when 'start when' is a reference.
 Needs custom scope added.
 - [ ] Not needed for first user but really need to know how well AI can generate a study DSL from a protocol document.
 Try with JSL protocol reader?

 ### In-Progress
+- [ ] Determine whether optional from Freon is needed and where
 - [ ] Create complex and realistic examples of checklists
+- [ ] fix checklist hide/show for unscheduled event at study level

 ### Done
 - [x] Add back pdf/print behavior to checklist